voxpupuli/puppet-nginx/README.md

 ### Requirements

-* Puppet-2.7.0 or later
+* Puppet 3.0.0 or later
 * Facter 1.7.0 or later
-* Ruby-1.9.3 or later (Support for Ruby-1.8.7 is not guaranteed.
+* Ruby 1.9.3 or later (Support for Ruby-1.8.7 is not guaranteed.
 YMMV).

 ### Additional Documentation